M116cj/winiswin2/replit.md

 # SelfLearningTrader - Project Overview

 ## Overview
 SelfLearningTrader is an AI-driven, high-reliability, and high-performance automated cryptocurrency trading system.
-It leverages machine learning and advanced ICT/SMC strategies for trading decisions, aiming for true AI-driven trading.
-The system is optimized for cloud deployment platforms like Railway, boasting significant performance enhancements, including 4-5x faster data acquisition and an 85% cache hit rate.
-A key focus is strict adherence to exchange API protocols, achieving zero REST K-line API calls to prevent IP bans.
+It utilizes machine learning and advanced ICT/SMC strategies to make trading decisions, aiming for true AI-driven trading.
+The system is optimized for cloud deployment and features efficient data acquisition and cache utilization.
+A core principle is strict adherence to exchange API protocols to prevent issues like IP bans.

 **Business Vision**: To provide a reliable, AI-driven automated trading solution for the cryptocurrency market.
 **Market Potential**: Addresses the growing demand for advanced, reliable, and compliant automated trading systems in the volatile crypto market.
-**Project Ambition**: Achieve 95%+ reliability for critical operations (e.g., 2-hour forced liquidation), ensure 100% Binance API compliance, and continuously optimize trading signal generation and execution through machine learning.
+**Project Ambition**: Achieve 95%+ reliability for critical operations, ensure 100% Binance API compliance, and continuously optimize trading signal generation and execution through machine learning.

 ## User Preferences
 I prefer iterative development with clear communication at each stage.
 Please ask before making major architectural changes or significant modifications to core logic.
 I prefer detailed explanations for complex decisions and changes.